You should use the Site Failover Property Manager behavior to define what logic to execute in the event that an EdgeWorkers function fails.

 If you don't see the gear icon, hover your mouse over the match condition.

-- Create a third rule with a match condition that enables the Site Failover behavior when the EdgeWorkers Execution status is Failure OR the PMUSER_RP_ERROR is true.
+- Add another child rule to the Is client-response rule.
+Add a match condition that enables the Site Failover behavior when the EdgeWorkers Execution status is Failure OR the PMUSER_RP_ERROR is true.

 You can define the appropriate logic to execute when an EdgeWorkers failure is detected.
-This section documents four common failover options.
+This section documents three common failover options.
 For more information refer to the Site Failover Property Manager behavior documentation.

 The example in the previous section shows how to use Site Failover to retry the request to the original host and path.